xmos/lib_xud/module_xud/doc/advanced_usage.rst

 .. doxygenfunction:: XUD_SetReady_In

 The following functions are also provided to ease integration with more complex buffering schemes than a single packet buffer.
-An example might be a circular-buffer for an audio stream.
+A example might be a circular-buffer for an audio stream.

 ``XUD_SetReady_OutPtr()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~